Vaida12345/ConcurrentStream/Sources/ConcurrentStream/Documentation.docc/ConcurrentStream.md

 This should cover the common use case.
 You can read details about the `ConcurrentStream` [here](<doc:Principle>).

+### Overhead

+There are generally two kinds of operations:

+- ``map(_:)``-like, where a `taskGroup` is created and dispatched upon invocation.
+- ``compacted()``-like, where a `taskGroup` is not generated.
+These operations are lightweight and do not involve additional overhead associated with being `async`.

-- Tip: There exists unavoidable overhead due to the use of `AsyncStream` to escape the results of `taskGroup`.
-Hence aim to reduce the number of `map`-like operations queued.
+In the first scenario, unavoidable overhead arises from the use of `AsyncStream` to capture the results of the `taskGroup` and the `taskGroup` itself.
+Therefore, it is advisable to minimize the number of `map`-like operations queued.

+- Warning: All methods that take a closure as an argument will create `taskGroup`s to execute the closure.
+- Tip: You can determine if a `taskGroup` has been instantiated (thereby causing significant overhead) by examining the function signature.
+It is necessary to use `await` on methods where a `taskGroup` is created; conversely, `await` is not required when a `taskGroup` has not been instantiated.

 ## Implementation Notes
 ### Class Protocol